-Iconic memory is the immediate, brief memory of a visual image that lasts milliseconds before fading.
+Iconic memory is the immediate, brief memory of a visual image that lasts only a fraction of a second before fading.
 It is a type of sensory memory—the shortest-term element of the memory system.

 Sensory memory acts as a buffer for stimuli received through the five senses: sight, hearing, smell, taste, and touch.
-These inputs are accurately retained, but only for a very brief period.
+These inputs are accurately retained for only a very brief period.
 For example, the ability to momentarily recall what something looked or sounded like after just a second of observation is an example of sensory memory.

 The sensory memory for visual stimuli is called iconic memory.
 For aural stimuli, it is known as echoic memory; for taste, gustatory memory; for smell, olfactory memory; and for touch, haptic memory.
-Echoic memory lasts two to four seconds, whereas iconic memory fades after just milliseconds.
+Echoic memory lasts two to four seconds, whereas iconic memory fades after only a few hundred milliseconds.

 Examples of iconic memory